 Associate Professor of Cello

-Schepps holds a Bachelor of Music degree from Mannes College of Music in New York, and a D.M.A. from Arizona State University.
-After an ITT Fellowship and an Arizona State University (ASU) Graduate Research Grant for extensive study with legendary cellist Pierre Fournier in Geneva on an ITT Fellowship and an ASU Graduate Research Grant, Schepps wrote his doctoral thesis on Fournier’s interpretations of Beethoven Sonatas (DMA, ASU, 1988).
-His cello teachers also include Claus Adam (Juilliard Quartet/Mannes College), Timothy Eddy (Orion Quartet), Takayori Atsumi (ASU), Thomas Liberti (NY Philharmonic, Cleveland Orchestra), and Paul Pulford (Banff Centre), post-doctoral work with Harvey Shapiro (Juilliard School), and he played in master classes for Starker, Harrell, Nelsova and Parisot.
-Other studies were at the Mannes and Manhattan Schools of Music in New York, the Banff Centre (Alberta, Canada), the Bach Aria Festival (Stony Brook, NY), and with the Tokyo Quartet at the Yale/Norfolk (CT) Summer School, and at the Univ. of Wisconsin “National Cello Institute/Feldenkrais for Musicians Workshop” with Uri Vardi, Ralph Kirshbaum, Timothy Eddy and Richard Aaron.
+Schepps holds a Bachelor of Music degree from Mannes College of Music in New York, an MM and DMA from Arizona State University (ASU), and did pre-college study at the Manhattan School of Music (MSM).
+After extensive study with legendary cellist Pierre Fournier in Geneva on an ITT Fellowship and an ASU Graduate Research Grant, Schepps wrote his doctoral thesis on Fournier’s technique and interpretations of the Beethoven cello/piano works.
+His other cello teachers were Claus Adam (Juilliard Quartet/Mannes College), Paul Tobias (Mannes), Timothy Eddy (Orion Quartet, MSM), Takayori Atsumi (ASU), Thomas Liberti (NY Philharmonic, Cleveland Orchestra), and Paul Pulford (Banff Centre), post-doctoral work with Harvey Shapiro (Juilliard) and Alan Harris (Eastman), and in master classes of Starker, Harrell, Nelsova, Parisot, Neikrug, and Aldulescu (International Musicians Seminar–Prussia Cove, England).
+He studied at the Banff Centre six-month winter program (Alberta, Canada), the Bach Aria Festival (State U of NY–Stony Brook), with the Tokyo Quartet at the Yale/Norfolk (CT) Summer School, and at the Univ. of Wisconsin “National Cello Institute/Feldenkrais for Musicians Workshop” with Uri Vardi, Ralph Kirshbaum, Timothy Eddy and Richard Aaron.